-If you are a sound engineer or a serious musician, chances are that sooner or later you’ll be looking for a pair of studio monitor speakers that allow you to listen correctly and mix your songs.
-This category of speakers, that is clearly different from home audio speakers, comes with flat frequency response that ensures clear and detailed listening.
-That can be especially useful for studios, where you need to be able to hear every tiny sound difference.
+If you are a sound engineer or a serious musician, the chances are that sooner or later, you’ll be looking for a pair of studio monitor speakers that allow you to listen correctly and mix your songs.
+This category of speakers, which is different from home audio speakers, comes with a flat frequency response that ensures clear and detailed listening.
+That can be especially useful for studios, where you need to hear every tiny sound difference.

 The quest to find the best monitor speakers can be a long one, especially if you are willing to invest some more money.
 Currently, there are literally dozens of monitor speakers as those who have been around for a long time are being constantly updated, while new models are still being produced.

-Another factor that makes this search pretty difficult is the fact that many well-known brands, such as Yamaha, Neumann and JBL make top-of-the-line monitor speakers with stellar reviews, and it is usually hard to spot the differences between them.
+Another factor that makes this search pretty difficult is that many well-known brands, such as Yamaha, Neumann and JBL make top-of-the-line monitor speakers with stellar reviews.
+It is usually hard to spot the differences between them.

 To make things easier for you, I have gathered a list of the 8 best studio monitor speakers currently on the market that will satisfy even the most demanding home-studio owner!